tlemenestrel/CharlesDeGaulle-GPT/README.md

 ## Introduction

 This repository contains a version of GPT-2 finetuned on data extracted from Charles De Gaulle's speeches during and after WW2.
 The GPT-2 model used is a version further pretrained on a large heterogeneous French corpus (~60Gb).
+It is available on HuggingFace at https://huggingface.co/tlemenestrel/CharlesDeGaulle-GPT.

 ## Table of Contents